 - Highlight a feature layer in the Contents pane.

-- Under Aggregation, on the Binning or Clustering tab, in the Summary group, click Summary Statistics .
+- On the Binning or Clustering tab, in the Summary group, click Summary Statistics .

 The Summary Statistics dialog box displays a table of existing summary fields.